peka01/helpdoc/ntr-test/docs/en/subscriptions.md

 ## Troubleshooting

 **Cannot register
-- Check that the training is not full
+- Check that the training is not fully subscribed
 - Check that the training has not already started
 - Refresh the page and try again